Babu Ram Mandial

 Babu Ram Mandial is an Indian politician and member of the Bharatiya Janata Party.
 Mandial was a member of the Himachal Pradesh Legislative Assembly from the Nadaun constituency in Hamirpur district.
+Earlier, he had been a member of Indian National Congress.
+He was a lawyer who had graduated from Hoshiarpur.
+Babu Ram Mandial had risen from a poor household.
+He had a wife who was a professor mastered in Hindi and two sons: a dental surgeon and a orthopedic physician.